QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 shell.jpg.php
 ```

-In our case, however, these payloads still trigger the `Extension not allowed error`:
+In our case, however, these payloads still trigger the `Extension not allowed` error:

 ```
 filename=shell.php.jpg